Fourteen priests linked to Chile sex abuse stripped of duties - Journal du Cameroun

 Several members of the Chilean church hierarchy are accused by victims of ignoring and covering up child abuse by Chilean pedophile priest Fernando Karadima during the 1980s and 1990s.

-On Thursday evening, Francis promised “changes” to the Chilean church to “restore justice” in a short declaration to the bishops, made public.
+On Thursday evening, Francis promised “changes” to the Chilean church to “restore justice” in a short declaration to the bishops, which was made public.

 But in a confidential 10-page document leaked Friday by Chilean TV channel T13, the Argentine pope goes much further in his indictment of the Chilean Church.